Authorised Independent Nu Skin Distributor

 Product Description

-The Epoch range's commitment to ethnobotanical sourcing means the baobab is sourced from communities where the tree has been used for generations in traditional skincare.
+Epoch's commitment to ethnobotanical sourcing means the baobab in this body butter is sourced from communities where the tree has been used for generations in traditional skincare, through partnerships that recognise that cultural origin.
 A portion of Epoch product sales supports the Nu Skin Force for Good Foundation, which funds community and conservation projects in sourcing regions.
+This is part of what differentiates Epoch from generic body butter on the Australian market — the product is built on a sourcing relationship, not just a botanical name.

 Key Ingredients